openhab/openhab-addons/bundles/org.openhab.binding.modbus/README.md

 There are three different format to specify the configuration:

 1. String `"default"`, in which case the default transformation is used.
 The default is to do no conversion to the command.
-1. `"SERVICENAME(ARG)"` for calling a transformation service.
+1. `"SERVICENAME:ARG"` for calling a transformation service.
 The transformation receives the command as input.
 This is useful for example scaling ("multiply by x") commands before the data is written to Modbus.
 See examples for more details.
 1. Any other value is interpreted as static text, in which case the actual command is ignored.
 Transformation result is always the same.

 #### Transformation Example: Scaling